 When not helping to manage a virtual team of around 125 contributors around the world, editing content for the site or commissioning Sarah also wrote there too and looked after liaising with hosts and technical support.
 Louder Than War is now a magazine and Sarah has been Associate Editor since launch in 2015 and a regular feature writer for the print edition covering bands including Pixies, Ride, Dream Wife, The Spook School, The War On Drugs, Shed Seven, Mull Historical Society, and British Sea Power.
 The magazine is bi-monthly and produced in association with Big Cheese Publishing.
 You can find it in WHSmiths or you can order / subscribe online.

 Sarah also writes for Loud and Quiet, Drowned in Sound, and Get In Her Ears.
-She has previously contributed to Echoes and Dust, Circuit Sweet, Sounds Magazine, Gigslutz, and God Is In The TV.
+She has previously contributed to Echoes and Dust, Circuit Sweet, Sounds Magazine, Gigslutz, and God Is In The TV as well as hosting in-conversations on stage with artists in record stores and at festivals including Kendal Calling and Indietracks.

 We Are Noble and Wild